 Pioneer Natural Resources (PXD) Gains But Lags Market: What You Should Know

-Heading into today, shares of the independent oil and gas company had gained 7.63% over the past month, lagging the Oils-Energy sector's gain of 8.56% and outpacing the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the independent oil and gas company had gained 5.59% over the past month.
+This has lagged the Oils-Energy sector's gain of 7.99% and outpaced the S&P 500's gain of 4.69% in that time.

-Wall Street will be looking for positivity from Pioneer Natural Resources as it approaches its next earnings report date.
-In that report, analysts expect Pioneer Natural Resources to post earnings of $5.79 per share.
-This would mark year-over-year growth of 227.12%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.09 billion, up 108.3% from the prior-year quarter.
+Pioneer Natural Resources will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $5.94, up 235.59% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.09 billion, up 108.3% from the year-ago period.

-Any recent changes to analyst estimates for Pioneer Natural Resources should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Pioneer Natural Resources.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.97% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 5.5% higher within the past month.
 Pioneer Natural Resources is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Pioneer Natural Resources is currently trading at a Forward P/E ratio of 10.68.
-For comparison, its industry has an average Forward P/E of 6.71, which means Pioneer Natural Resources is trading at a premium to the group.
+Digging into valuation, Pioneer Natural Resources currently has a Forward P/E ratio of 10.52.
+This valuation marks a premium compared to its industry's average Forward P/E of 6.51.

-Investors should also note that PXD has a PEG ratio of 1.25 right now.
+Meanwhile, PXD's PEG ratio is currently 1.23.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.32 at yesterday's closing price.
+Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.32 based on yesterday's closing prices.

 Click to get this free report